KDE/ghostwriter/README.md

 About *ghostwriter*
 ===================

 *ghostwriter* is a Windows and Linux text editor for Markdown, which is a plain text markup format created by John Gruber.
-For more information and help, please visit John Gruber’s website at <http://www.daringfireball.net>.  *ghostwriter* provides a relaxing environment for getting your work done in style, whether it be that next blog post, your school paper, or your next novel.
+For more information about Markdown, please visit John Gruber’s website at <http://www.daringfireball.net>.  *ghostwriter* provides a relaxing, distraction-free environment for writing, whether your masterpiece be that next blog post, your school paper, or your NaNoWriMo novel.
 Here are just a few of its features:

 * Syntax highlighting of Markdown
 * Navigation of document headings